Video Game Review: Far Cry New Dawn

 That brevity is both a blessing and a curse, paring down the world and keeping activities largely streamlined in a very obvious direction (go north, young man!) but sacrificing any real meaningful character development.
 You could make a strong case that the campaign, both its uneven missions and trope-filled plot, are New Dawn‘s weakest point.

 What saves it then?
 The world that was created in Far Cry 5 is still a damn fun place to visit, and there are enough changes that going through it all again feels just different enough.
 Sure, some of the additions fall flat — the minor RPG elements don’t do much more than keep you progressing at a specific pace — but others are quite enjoyable.

-At the top of the list are the expeditions, which send you on a series of quick strike missions where you are dropped at a self-contained location to steal an item.
+At the top of the list are the expeditions, which send you on a series of quick strike missions in which you are dropped at a self-contained location to steal an item.
 Once you do, everyone will be alerted and try to stop you from being extracted.
 What ensues is usually a stealthy approach followed by a desperate fight to keep your enemies at bay until the helicopter arrives.

 Each one can be replayed on progressively higher difficulties, which is something that’s been added to capturing outposts as well.
 Now, after an initial capture you can “salvage” that location, gaining precious ethanol (used primarily to upgrade Prosperity and, by extension, you) and repopulating it with tougher foes.

 Guns for hire also return, offering a new roster with a lot of similar skill sets — for example, Cheeseburger, the marauding bear, is replaced by Horatio, the marauding boar.
 Even with a high level of familiarity it’s still fun to bring them along on missions, instructing Nana to snipe clueless Highwaymen or have Timber tear them limb from limb.
 And The Judge is awesome… and awfully familiar…